cblemaster/FavoriteColors/README.md

 ## FavoriteColors
 ### About
 + An app for keeping track of the favorite colors of your friends
-+ Created to learn one alternative to relational dbs as the 'database layer'
 ### Learning objectives
 + Understand json stored to text file as a data source
 + Learn .NET classes involved with this